hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Creating neighborhoods

 Step one is to generate the k-nearest neighborhood graph with the `buildGraph()` function.
-The parameters include selected a `k` neighbors and `d` dimension values:
+The parameters include selected a `k` neighbors and `d` dimensions (PCs):

 - `k`: An integer scalar that specifies the number of nearest-neighbours to consider for the graph building.
 Default is 10.
 - `d`: The number of dimensions to use if the input is a matrix of cells.
 Deafult is 50.

-Note that building the k-nearest neighbor graph may take some time.

 ```r
 # Build the graph
 traj_milo <- buildGraph(milo_vsm, k = 10, d = 30)
 ```

-Afterwards we use the `makeNhoods()` function to define the neighborhoods themselves.
-To do so, the function randomly samples graph vertices, then refines them to collapse down the number of neighbourhoods to be tested.
+Afterwards we use the `makeNhoods()` function to define the neighborhoods based upon the graph calculated before.
+These neighborhoods are then refined further by evaluating the median PC values and vetrices to generate a minimal, but informative graph of the data.
+Relevant parameters for this function are:

 - `prop`: A double scalar that defines what proportion of graph vertices to randomly sample.
 Must be 0 < `prop` < 1.
 Default is 0.1.
 - `k`: An integer scalar - the same k used to construct the input graph.
 Default is 21.
 - `d`: The number of dimensions to use if the input is a matrix of cells X reduced dimensions.
 Default is 30.

-We additionally want to visualize how many cells belong to each neighborhood.
+Once we generate these neighborhoods, we can visualize the number of cells that belong to each neighborhood as a histogram.
+If the number of cells in each neighborhood are too small for our given dataset, this could be an indication that we need to select a different value for `k`.

 ```r
 traj_milo <- makeNhoods(traj_milo, prop = 0.1, k = 10, d=30, refined = TRUE)